Michael Jackson memorial service: Live broadcast

 The broadcast was prioritized by many media companies all over the world, and all other programming apart from the memorial was suspended.
-The service was broadcast live around the world, from the U.S. to Slovakia to parts of Asia and Oceania, making use of the Intelsat global satellite network.
-Public screenings were held in 37 cinemas across the U.S. as well as in Barcelona, Berlin, Brussels, Bucharest, Gothenburg, Lisbon, London, Madrid, Malmö, Oslo, Paris, Milan, Seville, Stockholm, and Tallinn.
+The service was broadcast live around the world, from the U.S. to Slovakia (Eastern Europe) to parts of Asia and Oceania, making use of the Intelsat global satellite network.
+Public screenings were held in 88 cinemas across the U.S. as well as in Barcelona, Berlin, Brussels, Bucharest, Gothenburg, Lisbon, London, Madrid, Malmö, Oslo, Paris, Milan, Seville, Stockholm, and Tallinn.
 There was also a live broadcast at 3am in Melbourne, Australia, at Federation Square.
 Before the event, the organizers expected an estimated one billion viewers.
-According to Nielsen, 31.1 million Americans watched the service live on television; it was an amount comparable to the 35.1 million that watched the state funeral of Ronald Reagan in 2004.
+According to Nielsen, 31.1 million Americans watched the service live on television, an amount comparable to the 35.1 million that watched the state funeral of Ronald Reagan in 2004, while over 59.5 million U.S. viewers tuned in via streaming.
 It was estimated that more than 2.5 billion people watched the event worldwide, which makes it the most watched non-sports television broadcast in history.

 As a point of comparison to notable non-funeral-related events, the first inauguration of Barack Obama in 2009 garnered about 38 million viewers, and the opening ceremony of the 2008 Summer Olympics garnered about 34.2 million viewers in the U.S. alone.
-The memorial service was the most watched event in online streaming history.
-CNN's webcast drew at least 9.7 million streams, and their feed on Ustream drew 4.6 million streams; MSNBC's feed via Justin.tv drew an additional 3 million.